 Created by British Doll Maker Ufuoma Urie, this series follows the stories of a group of little girls (and one boy) whose lives are ended by a mysterious force, usually via supernatural means; Suicide, Murder, etc...
 Anyone Can Die, even cute little kids.

 In the beginning, Sine, a little girl, dies unexpectedly from a disease, which is caused by the series' Big Bad.
 She ends up in an afterlife where little boys and girls who share a similar fate are, only to realize that not everything is truly as it seems.
 An apple in her pocket that has come to life thanks to the powers of the afterlife helps her get free, and they go in search of other lost souls.

 There were four series of dolls released until 2008 when Ufuoma Urie parted ways with her distributor, Underground Toys, citing 'lack of opportunity in the market.'
-The series is now 100% artist run from Urie's own site, Screaming Matriarch.
+The series is now 100% artist run from Urie's own site, Little Apple Dolls.
 New dolls were announced in April 2011.
 There are about twenty three dolls in all, each with their own story.

 - Sine/Sine of Souls: The hero of the series, borderline Messiah.
 She originally spoke to the apples in her garden for company before her death, and blessed (or cursed, whichever you prefer) the apples so that they could guide lost souls to the Inbetween.

 - Umbrae: One of the lost souls of the story, who used clever tricks to talk a Shadow Demon into eating her, and then ate him back from the inside out.
 Her death came when she starved to death from the lack of shadows.